codeByUtkarsh/codeByUtkarsh/README.md

 🔍 Seeking Internship Opportunities | 💡 Aspiring Technologist | 📚 B.Tech, Computer Science and Engineering

 👋 Greetings!
-Welcome to my LinkedIn profile.
+Welcome to my Github profile.
 I'm excited to connect with professionals from the tech industry, explore new opportunities, and share my journey as a motivated Computer Science and Engineering student.

 💼 Experience